balena-os/migrate/docs/WinConcept.md

 ## Strategies for pre Windows 8

-Windows 7 and before will usually be Legacy Bios installations and will be missing certain features.
+Windows 7 and before will usually be Legacy Bios installations and will be missing certain features (yet to be explored).
 I am currently gathering most of the System-Information using WMI.
 I noticed that powershell is missing some important commands on windows 7 but I have not yet checked if the WMI classes I use are present in these Systems.

-The default mechanism for manipulating boot configuration entries in Windows (BCDEdit) appears to work quite differently in Legacy Systems and certain strategies that I am contemplating UEFI migration will not work in Legacy Mode.
+The default mechanism for manipulating boot configuration entries in Windows (BCDEdit) appears to work quite differently in Legacy Systems and certain strategies that I am contemplating in UEFI migration will not work in Legacy Mode.

+In contrast to the stragegy described above I will need to create a partition (most likely FAT32) to contain at least the migrate system (kernel and initramfs, currently 18MB).
+Once booted from there I can proceed as in EFI configurations.

+## Migration scipts

+Currently bash / sh scripts are used for linux migration.
+These scripts can be adapted to be used in the